fcernas1/NYC_Accidents/README.md

 ***Which types of crashes cause the most injuries/deaths?
 Who is the most vulnerable?***

 For this question, the interactive Tableau Dashboard was most effective.
 Utilizing the filters, I made the following insights:
-- Collisions involving Alchohol have the highest fatality rate
+- Collisions involving Alchohol/Drugs have the highest fatality rate

 ![image](https://github.com/user-attachments/assets/9bd762b8-0068-42a1-b5fd-f8571eab9436)

+By far, a collision involving alchohol/drugs had the highest fatality rate when compared with other crash types

-- Cyclists are susceptible to crashes where the contributing factor was 'Distraction/Inattention' and 'Traffic Violation'.
+- Cyclists are susceptible to crashes where the contributing factor was 'Distraction/Inattention' and 'Traffic Violation'

 ![image](https://github.com/user-attachments/assets/12d9721b-ce93-4c26-b3f9-2d09582e8750)

+Collisions with these contributing factors have a high concentration of injuries for cyclists, indicated by the Distribution Table in Tableau

-- Pedestrians injuries/deaths aren't common with the created categories After trying to find insights into pedestrian injuries/deaths, it become readily apparent pedestrians aren't injured in any specific car crash type.
+- Pedestrians injuries/deaths aren't common with the created categories

+After trying to find insights into pedestrian injuries/deaths, it become readily apparent pedestrians aren't injured in any specific car crash type.
 Once I changed the filter to 'Unspecified', the distribution of pedestrians injured increased significantly.
 Thus, I came to the realization pedestrians are injured in car crashes with unspecified contributing factors